top of page

 New Zealand is in the grips of a silent epidemic of Glandular Fever.
 Most cases go undiagnosed, usually brushed off as a case of flu, tonsilitis, or a bad tummy upset.
 For a few people who get glandular fever, the consequences can linger for a lifetime.

-Why is this not a more compelling medical issue than it is?
+Why is this not a more compelling medical issue?
 The cynics among us might argue that the reason this virus is being largely ignored as a health problem is there is currently no vaccine or drug for this nasty viral infection.
 If a vaccine comes along what's the bet that things will change dramatically!

 "You are such a cynic, Gary!"

-One of the course attendees, Phil Williams of Australia, has written an excellent paper on this topic.
+One of the webinar attendees, Phil Williams of Australia, has written an excellent paper on this topic.

 Let me know if you have any questions, or get hold of Phil.